aapp1420/BERT-analysis/README.md

 # BERT-analysis
-This is the homework repository of Deep Learning for Human Language Processing
+This is the homework 3-1 part repository of Deep Learning for Human Language Processing
 ## Goal
 The goal for this homework is:
 * train a chinese nli task and save model.